owainkenwayucl/protein_shake/RoseTTAFold_All-Atom/Notes/Myriad.md

 Interestingly, this is itself a fork of https://github.com/cangermueller/csblast, which is ahead by three commits which are updates to the readme to say it depends on some godawful Google software.

 So on a whim, I looked and csblast is in bioconda, which is a channel they use in the original mamba setup.
-FFS

 ```
 (RFAA) Myriad [node-e96a-001] RoseTTAFold-All-Atom :) > mamba search bioconda::csblast